 On how white people are unburdened by race and often oblivious to race:

 “That is what it means to be white.
-Its never having to worry that you are going to trigger a series of negative stereotypes about your group and if you are not able to over come them, your opportunities will be limited.
+It’s never having to worry that you are going to trigger a series of negative stereotypes about your group and if you are not able to over come them, your opportunities will be limited.
 Yes, white women will face that on a gender level, but on a racial level, those who are white will never have to worry that their missteps, that our missteps, will be attributed to our racial defect of some sort.
 The research is very clear, that that privilege, having one less thing to worry about, having one less thing to sweat in the classroom, trying to get that loan at the bank, at that job or whatever that case might be, that that has significant dividends because to have one less thing to sweat in a competitive society is the thing that separates often times success from failure or big success from medium success from smaller success.”

 On the dangers of white privilege to white people:

 “Privilege: Not having to worry about it.
 But let me suggest to you something, because the title of this talk after all is The Pathology of Privilege.
-I want to be very clear, that that privilege of not having to think about it, that privilege of not having to know someone elses reality, that privilege of being able to ignore it, and that privilege of benefiting from the inequality, having a certain leg up actually is very dangerous.
-And not just for those who dont have it, that there is actually a down side for those who do, and this is important, right?
+I want to be very clear, that that privilege of not having to think about it, that privilege of not having to know someone else’s reality, that privilege of being able to ignore it, and that privilege of benefiting from the inequality, having a certain leg up actually is very dangerous.
+And not just for those who don’t have it, that there is actually a down side for those who do, and this is important, right?
 Because in a country like ours, which encourages us to take advantage of our advantages, if I tell you that you have a privilege, your first inclination is not to get rid of that.
-Thats not the culture in which we live.
+That’s not the culture in which we live.
 But I want to suggest to you there are reasons for even those of us who benefit, in relative terms, from racism and institutional white supremacy, should care about this.
 Not out of some altruistic – I want to help other people impulse – but because it is actually dangerous for us as well.”

 On the pathology created and sustained for white folks due to being privileged:

 “ [White Privilege] also creates an intense anxiety, like a mental dysfunction, an emotional anxiety, and distress.
-If you are privileged after all, if you are the top dog, if you have all the advantage, you are constantly afraid of whos gaining on you.
-Youre constantly afraid of whos coming to take what you have.
-Youve got to close the border.
-Theyre coming to take our stuff.
-Weve got to worry about terrorists.
-Theyre coming to take our stuff.
+If you are privileged after all, if you are the top dog, if you have all the advantage, you are constantly afraid of who’s gaining on you.
+You’re constantly afraid of who’s coming to take what you have.
+You’ve got to close the border.
+They’re coming to take our stuff.
+We’ve got to worry about terrorists.
+They’re coming to take our stuff.
 We got to get them before they get us; preventative war.
-Weve got to stop them.
-Thats what privilege will do for you because those who have it are constantly anxious.
+We’ve got to stop them.
+That’s what privilege will do for you because those who have it are constantly anxious.
 A study in June of 2004, in the journal of the American Medical Association, which received very little attention, found that in the United States the rates of anxiety disorder, depression, and substance abuse related mental disorders are twice the global average, five times the rate in Nigeria.
-How is it that the most powerful and privileged people on earth can have so much more anxiety than people who live in war torn areas, civil war, political corruption, amazing problems, often famine, all kinds of hardships, that for the most part, we dont see at least in the same abundance, lets say, in the United States?
+How is it that the most powerful and privileged people on earth can have so much more anxiety than people who live in war torn areas, civil war, political corruption, amazing problems, often famine, all kinds of hardships, that for the most part, we don’t see at least in the same abundance, let’s say, in the United States?
 And yet, it is here that the greatest level of anxiety exists.
-I would suggest that the reason that happens is because its the privilege that generates the anxiety.
-Its that constant fear of keeping up and staying ahead, that generates the anxiety, the mentality of entitlement, the mentality that says, this is our world, and we get to make the rules in this world.”
+I would suggest that the reason that happens is because it’s the privilege that generates the anxiety.
+It’s that constant fear of keeping up and staying ahead, that generates the anxiety, the mentality of entitlement, the mentality that says, this is our world, and we get to make the rules in this world.”

 On the need to eschew guilt and take responsibility for making change:

 “I want you to know that this has nothing to do with guilt.
 I realize that none of the people in this room and none of the people in any of the rooms to which I speak every single week in this country somewhere are the ones who themselves, individually or even collectively, are responsible for the creation of this system of inequality, of privilege, of oppression, of marginalization.
 And that is not the point.
-I know we didnt create it, but we are here now, and we inherit the legacy of that which has come before… When we get tired of living in the funk, in the residue of that which has been given to us by others, with no regard for the impact and the damage that they would do to us and to our children and grandchildren and great grandchildren, if and when we are lucky enough to have them.
-When we get tired of living in that residue, in that funk, and saying enough, then well get busy cleaning it, not because we created it, but because we are the only ones left to do the job.
-And if we dont, well be back or our children, grandchildren, and our great grandchildren will be back in rooms just like this one in generations to come.
+I know we didn’t create it, but we are here now, and we inherit the legacy of that which has come before… When we get tired of living in the funk, in the residue of that which has been given to us by others, with no regard for the impact and the damage that they would do to us and to our children and grandchildren and great grandchildren, if and when we are lucky enough to have them.
+When we get tired of living in that residue, in that funk, and saying enough, then we’ll get busy cleaning it, not because we created it, but because we are the only ones left to do the job.
+And if we don’t, we’ll be back or our children, grandchildren, and our great grandchildren will be back in rooms just like this one in generations to come.
 But I assure you, if they inherit this legacy, as we have inherited, the stakes will be far greater.
 The risk will be far greater.
 And the odds of success and victory at creating justice and opportunity for all will be far more remote.
-And so if we dont want to see that day come, it is up to us to get busy.
+And so if we don’t want to see that day come, it is up to us to get busy.
 It is up to us to take responsibility, not because we are guilty but because we are here.”

 No comments: